YibinLong/SpendSense/WHAT_YOU_NEED_TO_DO.md

 1. In Render dashboard, click your **spendsense-backend** service
 2. Click **"Shell"** tab (left sidebar)
-3. Wait for terminal to connect
+3. Wait for terminal to connect (may take 30 seconds)
 4. Type this command:
    ```bash
    python reset_and_populate.py